Hermetica: Arabic magical Hermetica

+Latin

+Latin astrological Hermetica

+The Centiloquium Hermetis is a Latin collection of one hundred astrological aphorisms attributed to Hermes, compiled and translated from Greek by Stephen of Messina for King Manfred of Sicily.
+Some of these aphorisms can be traced to Arabic sources such as Abu Ma'shar al-Balkhi (787–886 CE) and Masha'allah (c.
+740 – 815), while others may have been invented by the translator, who was probably working with a Greek intermediary.
+It was one of the most popular Hermetic texts of the Middle Ages, known from over 80 manuscripts and some 16 printings between 1484 and 1674.

 Religio-philosophical Hermetica

 Contrary to the "technical" Hermetica, whose writing began in the early Hellenistic period and continued deep into the Middle Ages, the extant religio-philosophical Hermetica were for the most part produced in a relatively short period of time, i.e., between c.
 100 and c.
 300 CE.
 They regularly take the form of dialogues between Hermes Trismegistus and his disciples Tat, Asclepius, and Ammon, and mostly deal with philosophical anthropology, cosmology, and theology.
 The following is a list of all known works in this category: